 These will not be available in every single shape like the seventh note chords were.
 Instead there are a few set shapes to memorize.

 Most importantly, by adding these final chords to the fret board puzzle you’ll understand how to build a chord by just reading its name.

 Go to Master Chords to learn these big sounding chords.

-Plenty of variation left in the Chromatic Exercises, thirty four of them in fact!
+Plenty of variations left in the Chromatic Exercises, thirty four of them in fact!